-Maintaining optimal health and well-being for people with spinal cord injury (SCI) can be a challenge.
+Maintaining optimal health and well-being after sustaining a spinal cord injury (SCI) can be a challenge.
 Common secondary health conditions like pressure sores, spasms, chronic pain, and urinary tract infections often negatively affect quality of life (QoL) and social participation (involvement in life situations).
 Although QoL and participation are frequently researched topics, there is still a lack of consensus on how to define these constructs and how to effectively measure them.

-Funding for this project is provided by the Ontario Neurotrauma Foundation (ONF) and the Quebec Rehabilitation Research Network (REPAR).
+Funding for this project is provided by the Paralyzed Veterans of America (PVA) Education Foundation, Ontario Neurotrauma Foundation (ONF), and the Quebec Rehabilitation Research Network (REPAR).